-- Under the Field drop-down menu on the top bar, click Accumulate CAPI Data Files - On the Accumulate CAPI Data Files window, click Accumulate. - A box will open that will ask if you want to Append the data, or Overwrite the data.
+- Under the Field drop-down menu on the top bar, click Accumulate CAPI Data Files. - On the Accumulate CAPI Data Files window, click Accumulate. - A box will open that will ask if you want to Append the data, or Overwrite the data.
 Click Overwrite. - When the accumulation is complete, click OK.

-- In the Data Management window, make sure that you are viewing the Get Data tab (see figure below). - In the field below Import study data files, enter (or find by clicking on "...") the location and name for the folder where you saved all of the .CSV files in Step 1 above. - Click Get Data (see middle circle in the figure below).
+- In the Data Management window, make sure that you are viewing the Get Data tab (see figure below). - tab - In the field below Import study data files, enter (or find by clicking on ". . .") the location and name for the folder that you created to compile and save all of the .CSV files in Step 1 above. - Click Get Data (see middle circle in the figure below).